-The Microdata contains several metrics for users.
+The Microdata contain several metrics for RSEI users.
 For each impacted grid cell, the Microdata files provide chemical concentration, toxicity-weighted concentration, RSEI Score and population.
 The files also contain index fields that link to the RSEI facility, chemical, and off-site tables, so users can easily link to that information.

 RSEI also provides aggregated Microdata files, which sum up all releases for each grid cell by toxicity-weighted concentration and RSEI Score.

 RSEI uses a geographic system that describes the United States and its territories as a series of grids made up of 810 meter by 810 meter grid cells.
 For each cell in the grid, a grid address in terms of grid and (x,y) coordinates is assigned based on latitude and longitude.
 Each facility is also assigned a grid address.
 Grid shapefiles are provided on the RSEI ftp site.

 RSEI grid and locational information contains more information the RSEI grid system.